Robert E. Jones

 Robert Jones was born in Oklahoma and graduated from USC.
 Across several partnerships, including one with Henry Hester, and a stint in Ward Deems' office, Mr. Jones became quickly recognized for his Case Study House inspired buildings around San Diego.

-In part, working as an associate for Deems-Martin, Associates early on established a foundation for his design work throughout San Diego.
+In part, working as an associate for Deems-Martin, Associates, early on, established a foundation for his design work throughout San Diego.
 Joining the cadre of progressive architects in San Diego, Jones would become quickly recognized for his Case Study House inspired buildings around San Diego.
-According to one family member, he may have been involved in some capacity with Ed Killingsworth’s La Jolla Case Study Triad.
+According to one family member, he may have been involved in some capacity with Edward Killingsworth’s La Jolla Case Study Triad.

 Of Jones Residence #1, one of his children remarked, “The house was pretty miraculous [as] it was built on a bad lot… [and] he didn't remove any of the trees because most were…old Torrey Pines, so he designed the house around them.
 John Lloyd Wright went down to the Building Review meeting [with Bob] to defend the design.”
 Jones hired local building contractor Herb Turner to build the cantilevered structure overlooking Bill Lewis’ (of Deems-Lewis) residence.
 Joe Yamada, San Diego’s top landscape architect of the era, designed the house’s surroundings as he did for other Jones projects.

-Following Jones & Hom, Bob joined in partnership with Iwao Koizumi (Koizumi-Jones).
+Following Jones & Hom, the architect joined in partnership with Iwao Koizumi (as Koizumi-Jones).
 Towards the end of his career, he also enjoyed short stints with Frank L. Hope and Tucson landscape architect Guy Greene.
 Following the dissolution of these partnerships, Bob ran his own practice Robert E. Jones, Architect until he passed away on May 22, 1992.

 Partial List of Projects